-At Clifford Law Offices, our Chicago car accident attorneys represent those who have been injured or lost loved ones in motor vehicle accident.
+At Clifford Law Offices, our Chicago car accident attorneys represent those who have been injured or lost loved ones in motor vehicle accidents.
 We can help you seek a result that covers not only medical expenses but also provides necessary ongoing support for you and your family in the aftermath of an accident.

-Our Chicago auto accident lawyers take the time to clearly explain your legal options suffering a serious injury in a Chicago car accident.
+Our Chicago auto accident lawyers take the time to clearly explain your legal options suffering a serious injury in a Chicago vehicle accident.
 When you schedule a free consultation, we will discuss your case via phone, at our local office, or during a visit to your home or hospital room – whichever is most convenient for you.
 Together, we can determine the next steps for fair compensation.

 If you or a family member have suffered an injury after a car accident, consider our firm because: